Version Control of Speaker Recognition Systems: Server-side deployment

-Assuming different versions of models are served in different groups of servers, we use Fig.~\ref{fig:all_server_double_version_update} as an example to illustrate this strategy.
-Originally, the cloud computing servers are serving model V1 and model V2 simultaneously, and we store both user profile V1 and V2 in the database.
+Assuming the group partition implementation, we use Fig.~\ref{fig:all_server_double_version_update} as an example to illustrate this strategy.
+Originally, the cloud computing servers were serving model V1 and model V2 simultaneously, and we stored both user profile V1 and V2 in the database.
 When the development team releases a newer model V3, it will replace the group of cloud computing servers that are still serving the oldest model V1.
 During this process, the frontend is still handling all enrollment and runtime requests: \begin{itemize} \item Enrollment requests will be dispatched to both cloud computing servers serving model V2 and V3.
 User profiles for both V2 and V3 will be produced and stored in the database. \item For a runtime request, if the user profiles have not been updated (only V1 and V2), the request will be dispatched to a cloud computing server serving model V2.
 Because user profile V2 is available, the runtime recognition can be performed smoothly without additional latency (as is the case in Fig.~\ref{fig:all_server_double_version_update}).
-At the same time, the frontend will trigger a re-enrollment process in the background to replace user profile V1 by user profile V3. \item For a runtime request, if the user profiles have already been updated to V2 and V3, the request will be dispatched to a cloud computing server serving model V3 (another case not described in Fig.~\ref{fig:all_server_double_version_update}). \end{itemize}
+At the same time, the frontend will trigger a re-enrollment process in the background to replace user profile V1 by user profile V3.
+Note that this re-enrollment process is non-blocking, so it can be scheduled with lower priority. \item For a runtime request, if the user profiles have already been updated to V2 and V3, the request will be dispatched to a cloud computing server serving model V3 (another case not described in Fig.~\ref{fig:all_server_double_version_update}). \end{itemize}

 As we can see, in the double version updating strategy, while background processes are updating the models on cloud servers to the newer version, and updating user profiles to the newer version, the speaker recognition service will still be always available without additional latency.
 There will usually be sufficient time to update all user profiles until the next model release.
-Apparently, this is the most elegant version control solution for server-side deployment.
-However, the implementation of double version updating strategy is quite complicated, thus may not be the optimal solution for smaller projects with short development cycles.
+Apparently, this is the most elegant version control solution for server-side deployment, which we will justify in Section~\ref{sec:exp} with quantitative metrics.
+The only downside of the double version updating strategy is that its implementation requires additional complexity of the cloud server, such as serving multiple models (increased disk and memory) or grouping.